webguru103/smooch-docs/source/rest/index.md

 <api>`POST /v1/appusers/{appUserId|userId}/event`</api>

 Trigger an event for a given app user.
-Some SupportKit whispers are triggered on discrete events.
+Some Smooch whispers are triggered on discrete events.
 This API is used to trigger such events.
 For example, if an app has a whisper configured to be sent whenever a user has triggered the `completed_sale` event, calling this API is the way to trigger such a whisper.

 | **Arguments**           |   |
 |-------------------------|---|